morpho-matters/morpholib/docs/guides/figures-and-gadgets.md

 movie = morpho.Animation(myoval)
 movie.play()
 ```
 That looks off!
 The ellipse kind of shrinks to a point before rebounding back to how it looked before.
 What's going on?
-What's happening is that by committing the rotation, every vertex of the final ellipse was moved to its antipodal point, and Morpho, knowing no better than to tween the two ellipses in the most direct way possible, tweened each starting vertex along a linear path to its final vertex.
+What's happening is that by committing the rotation, every vertex of the final ellipse was moved to its antipodal point, and Morpho, knowing no better than to tween the two ellipses in the most direct way possible, tweened each starting vertex along a linear path to its final vertex, and the intersection of all these linear paths was at the origin.

 Now in this case committing the rotation produced an undesirable effect, but there may be other times where you would like to animate something like a rotation of a figure, but you would like to conceal the rotation and instead have the animation play more like a morphing between the two.
 In such a case, committing the rotation might do the trick, as it sort of has the effect of "hiding" the rotation from Morpho's default tween methods.